msobanjo/courseware/topics/nginx/modules/configuration/README.md

     }
 }
 ```
-If you were to make requests to and NGINX server with this configuration (assuming you are accessing NGINX using `localhost`) you would see the following responses depending on the URI and ports used:
+If you were to make requests to an NGINX server with this configuration (assuming you are accessing NGINX using `localhost`), you would see the following responses depending on the URI and ports used:

 |Request|Response|
 |-------|--------|